Gethin Jones (soccer, born 1995): International career

 Jones was eligible to play for Australia and Wales but in the end opted for the Socceroos.

 Jones was included in the Wales U16 side in the 2010 Victory Shield, playing against the English, Scottish, and Northern Irish equivalents.
 Having captained the side at U16 level, Jones also skippered Wales U17.

 Jones was called up by Wales U19 for the first time, following his stint at U16 and U17.
 Jones made his Wales U19 debut on 10 September 2012, where he captained the side and played 90 minutes, in a 3–1 loss against Germany U19.

 Two years later, Jones was called up by Wales U21 for the first time and made his Wales U21 debut on 5 September 2014, playing the whole game, in a 2–2 draw against Finland U21.
 Like his time at Wales U16, Wales U17 and Wales U19, Jones had captained Wales U21 as well.

 Having trained with the full Welsh side, reports in November 2016 suggested Jones had been contacted by Football Federation Australia with a view to Jones representing Australia.
 In a 2017 interview, Jones confirmed that this had occurred and the offer was to play for the Australia U23 side.

 In December 2020, he was asked in the Bolton Wanderers official match day programme whether he considered himself Welsh or Australian to which he replied:

 "I'd have to say Wales, obviously I was born in Australia but I've lived in Wales pretty much my whole life and speak the Welsh language.
 I'm 100% Welsh."

 In December 2023, Jones received his maiden senior international call-up when was named in the Australian squad for the 2023 AFC Asian Cup to be held in January–February 2024.
 His debut came on 6 January in which he started a 2–0 pre tournament friendly win against Bahrain.

 Personal life

+A Welsh Australian, Jones is bilingual in English and Welsh.

 In 2021, Jones's mother was diagnosed with motor neurone disease.
 On 23 September, Bolton Wanderers announced the first team would play a friendly against a team consisting of legendary Bolton players on 13 November to help raise money for his mother's recovery.
 A quarter of the money raised would also go to former Bolton player Stephen Darby's charity Darby Rimmer MND Foundation, as he had also suffered from Motor Neurone Disease which had forced him to retire.
 His mother died on 2 March 2022.
 A year later, he revealed that her death nearly caused him to retire but that the support he received from the fans and staff at Bolton helped him through it.